josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🃏_Political_Dramaturgy/🪶_the_queen_as_national_emotional_container.md

 ---

-## 👑 I. Monarchy as Emotional Infrastructure
+## 👑 Monarchy as Emotional Infrastructure

 Modern monarchies frequently survive not because of direct executive power, but because they continue to perform:
 - continuity,